andy-twosticks/nebulous_stomp/README.md

 The stomp hash is passed unchanged to the Stomp gem; the redis hash is passed unchanged to the Redis gem.
 See these gems for details about what they should contain.

+Message.new takes a single hash as an argument; it accepts a long list of possible keys, but mostly I imagine you will be using 'verb', 'params', and 'desc'.
+It's worth also noting 'replyTo', which sets the queue to reply to; if missing then Request sets it from the Target, of course.

 This rather specific example contains three seperate timeout values.
 The message timeout is the time we wait for a response before raising MessageTimeout.
 The value in the config hash is a default; in this example it is overidden on the target.
 The cache timeout is, of course, the time